seed-rs/seed/README.md

 and example code alone.
 For business logic behind the GUI, more study may be required.
 The official [Rust Book](https://doc.rust-lang.org/book/2018-edition/index.html) is a good place to start.

+You'll be able to go with just the basic Rust syntax common to most programming languages, eg conditionals, equalities, iteration, collections, and how Rust's borrow system applies to strings.
+A skim through the first few chapters of the Book, and the examples here should provide what you need.
+Rust's advanced and specialized features like lifetimes, generics, smartpointers, and traits aren't required to build an interactive GUI.

 **Web fundamentals**: Experience building websites using HTML/CSS or other frameworks is required.
 Neither this guide nor the API docs describes how web pages are structured,